GreenityClub/Unitree/Unitree/mobile/ENV_README.md

 4. **Git Ignore**: The `.env` file is automatically ignored by Git to prevent accidentally committing sensitive configuration.

+## WiFi Tracking Changes

+### IP-Based Tracking Only
+The application now uses **IP address prefix** as the only method for WiFi tracking:
+- Set `EXPO_PUBLIC_UNIVERSITY_IP_PREFIX` to the first two octets of your university's IP range (e.g., "192.168")
+- This method is more reliable across different devices and operating systems
+- SSID and BSSID are no longer collected, stored, or displayed - only IP address is used

+### Enhanced Session Management
+- **Real-time session counting**: Track the number of WiFi sessions per day
+- **Automatic session management**:
+  - Sessions start when connecting to university WiFi (based on IP prefix)
+  - Sessions end automatically when:
+    - User logs out
+    - User connects to wrong WiFi network
+    - User disconnects from WiFi entirely
+- **Real-time statistics**: Connection stats update every 30 seconds
+- **Real-time points**: Available and all-time points update based on current session

 ## Development vs Production

 - Use `.env` for local development